 By 1913 Johnston was a man already making a name for himself in the world of type.
 Then 35, Johnston had only really discovered his talent for (and love of) typography in his mid-twenties.
 By 1906, however, he had already been recognised as a man who had almost single-handedly revived and rediscovered the art of calligraphical type and lettering, and was the much-loved teacher of many of print’s future greats – including Thomas Cobden-Sanderson and the aforementioned Eric Gill.
 Johnston’s book, Writing and Illuminating, and Lettering would be (and indeed still is) one of the “must read” texts for anyone in the typographical world.

 Pick met Johnston via a mutual acquaintance – Gerald Meynell, who owned the Westminster Press.
-That meeting, combined with Pick’s assessment of Johnston’s abilities and recommendations from several of Johnston’s former pupils, soon made Pick realise that he had found his man.
+That meeting, combined with Pick’s assessment of Johnston’s abilities and recommendations from several of Johnston’s former pupils (including Gill), soon made Pick realise that he had found his man.

 The typeface should have “the bold simplicity of the authentic lettering of the finest periods” Pick wrote to Johnston.
 It should also, he told him, be easy to read from a moving train and in bad lighting, be noticeably up-to-date with the times, and yet also be completely different from anything found on other shops and signage.
 Finally, in true Frank Pick style, Johnston was told that each letter should be “a strong and unmistakeable symbol.”